pensjonatus/flash-fiction/blog/the-girl-who-started-talking-to-me.md

 ---
-title: 'The Girl Who Started Talking to Me'
+title: The Girl Who Started Talking to Me
 date: '2016-01-14'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was a birthday party at a bar.
 I was in a circle of people talking about